 How to Cook Spaghetti Squash

-Cooking a spaghetti squash couldn’t be easier!
-My favorite way is to chop it in half horizontally, scoop out all the insides, and set inside the over.
+Cooking spaghetti squash couldn't be easier!
+My favorite way is to chop it in half horizontally, scoop out all the insides, and set it inside the over.
 No need for a baking dish!
 When you slice it horizontally you can place it upright in the oven and the juices will all stay inside the cavity.

 Cook it at 350 degrees for about 50 minutes.
 Using a fork, test the texture of the squash.
 If your fork pulls the squash noodles apart easily, it is done!